nbrest/kamehouse/execution.md

 ## Build:

-- Use the `build-kamehouse.sh` script to build all kamehouse modules
+- Use the `build-kamehouse.sh` script to build all kamehouse modules.
+Run it in the root of a git kamehouse repo

+## Mysql:

+- Use `mysql-status-kamehouse.sh` to have a quick overview of the status of the database
+- Use other `mysql-dump-kamehouse.sh` and `mysql-restore-kamehouse.sh` scripts to backup and restore the database

 ## Versions:

 Check the versions of the different kamehouse apps installed.
 These and also the versions of the webapps are available on the ui